Noise-driven bifurcations in a nonlinear Fokker-Planck system describing stochastic neural fields: Bifurcation analysis

 \subsection{Proof of the main results}

-We are now ready to rigorously state and prove the main results stated in Main Theorem \ref{thm:mainmain}.
-For convenience, the main theorem is split into three parts: Theorem \ref{thm:main} concerning the bifurcation points, Theorem \ref{thm:main_2} characterising the corresponding bifurcation branches and the discussion in Subsection \ref{sec:high_dim} for the case of higher dimensional kernels of the $\bar\rho$ first derivative.
+We are now ready to rigorously state and prove the main results stated in Theorem \ref{thm:mainmain}.
+For convenience, the main theorem is split into two parts: Theorem \ref{thm:main} concerning the bifurcation points, and Theorem \ref{thm:main_2} characterising the corresponding bifurcation branches.
+The case of higher dimensional kernels of the $\bar\rho$ first derivative and additional symmetries is discussed in Subsection \ref{sec:high_dim}.

 We define the functional

 which is the one we will apply the Crandall--Rabinowitz theorem to.
 For completeness, the Crandall--Rabinowitz theorem in the present context is stated in the appendix (Theorem \ref{thm:CR}).
 Note that for all $\kappa\in\R_+^*$, $\mathcal H(0,\kappa)=0$ and that for $\kappa>\tfrac{2|W_0|^2}{L^{2d}\pi B^2}$, owing to Assumption \ref{as:1}, the functional $\mathcal H$ satisfies all the smoothness hypotheses required.
 The Fréchet derivatives of $\mathcal H$ are